ROOT CANAL IN HOT SPRINGS

 - Severe pain when eating or putting pressure on a tooth

 - Chronic, lingering sensitivity to hot or cold foods or beverages

 - A pimple-like bump on the gums near the area where you are experiencing tooth pain

 - Gum swelling or tenderness near the area where you are experiencing tooth pain

 - Apparent darkening of the tooth

 Not every type of tooth pain indicates a problem that requires a root canal.
-However, it is best to see Dr. Porter to either confirm or rule out a tooth infection.
+However, it is best to see Porter Dental Health Clinic to either confirm or rule out a tooth infection.

 What to Expect during a Root Canal

 If you have been told you need a root canal or are experiencing symptoms that suggest you may need one, there is no reason to worry.
-Dr. Porter and our team go to great lengths to ensure you are comfortable and do not experience pain during the procedure.
+Porter Dental Health Clinic goes to great lengths to ensure you are comfortable and do not experience pain during the procedure.

 First your tooth and the surrounding area will be completely numbed so you do not feel anything during the root canal.
 The dentist creates a small opening in the infected tooth and removes all of the infected tissue and nerves as well as other debris.
 Once this material has been cleaned out, he disinfects the inside of the tooth to protect against future infections.
 He then inserts a rubber filling material called gutta percha into the root canal of the tooth.
 Finally, he places a filling over the exterior access hole.
 Depending on the condition of your tooth, he may recommend placing a crown or another restoration over your tooth to protect it and restore it to normal function.